Bug report #15975

 because otherwise on single cell change the change would not been stored in mEditBuffer

-#4 Updated by David Signer over 1 year ago
+#4 Updated by David Signer about 4 years ago

 It's even worse.